ravin-d-27/Commandor/README.md

 ### Commercial Attribution Requirement

-If you're using TerminusAI commercially, we just ask that you:
+If you're using Commandor commercially, we just ask that you:
-- Display **"Powered by TerminusAI"** in your product
+- Display **"Powered by Commandor"** in your product
 - Include a link to this repository
 - Consider sharing your use case with the community